roblabs/npmap-builder/README.md

 That said, output from the builder should provide a good base starting point for all maps - even those that require additional customizations.

+# Build

+You can create a production build with minified and combined JavaScript and CSS by using Grunt:

+1. Install Node and NPM
+2. `npm install`
+3. `grunt`

+The build will be created in the `_site` directory.

 # Status

 The NPMap Builder is a work-in-progress.
 Consider the code pre-alpha and the feature set incomplete.